-Josh Bersin called diversity and inclusion the top priority of 2016.
+Josh Bersin called diversity and inclusion one of the hottest topics of 2019.

 Today’s candidate-driven market is pushing companies to invest in more than just competitive salaries to attract top talent.

 Potential employers are offering an array of incentives, from flex time to limitless vacation to childcare reimbursement.
 This makes it an exciting time to be a job seeker.
 You can now consider which benefits will mesh best with your lifestyle, then look for positions that enhance your life.

 Not sure where to start?
 This graphic from Company Folders, Inc. will walk you through the top ten workplace incentives to watch out for in your job search.

 Spending too much time scanning resumes, guessing what would make a good hire for the position?
 Continue reading

 People analytics thought leader Josh Bersin has stated that workplace diversity and inclusion is a top priority for 2016.
 Companies have notably stepped up.
 Intel CEO Brian Krzanich has pledged $300 million to increase the diversity hiring of women and underrepresented minorities.

 It’s time to step up and do more.
 It’s not good enough to say we value diversity.